martinring/thesis/src/1-Introduction.md

 1. *More information* -- the environment of an deployed unit becomes concrete and by this can substitute abstract variables with definitive observations.

-Of these aspects, the focus of this work is the latter: How can information gained during operation be utilized to speed up the verification process so drastically that it becomes feasible?
+Of these aspects, the scope of this work is the latter: How can information gained during operation be utilized to speed up the verification process so drastically that it becomes feasible?
+This thesis is *not* concerned with the former two aspects and does not investigate how computing power and time of deployed systems may be combined.
+Contrarily, we assume less computational power and time, as we aim to prove properties during normal operation on individual devices with far less capabilities than a dedicated compute server has.

 ## Structure